CDCgov/dibbs-text-to-code/data_curation/README.md

         ]
     },
 ```
    - Key: LOINC Part Short Name
-   - Code: The LOINC Part unique identifier, starting with LP then typically in a 5-digit-then-a-dash format (e.g., LP806-0).
+   - Code: The LOINC Part unique identifier, starting with LP then typically in a 6-digit-then-a-dash format (e.g., LP806123-0).
+   - Abbrv: A list of abbreviations for the specific LOINC Part.
+   - Synonym: A list of synonyms for the specific LOINC Part.

 ### LOINC Part Descriptions

+This is a data file that contains LOINC codes/concepts that also have a LOINC Part descriptions that give a more in-depth description of the LOINC Lab code/concept.
+Not all LOINC codes/concepts will have a result in this data file.
+A custom [sql query](./loinc/loinc_codes_with_part_descriptions.sql) was created to extract this data from the LOINC RELMA database, as the results weren't possible to be extracted using the LOINC API.

+- **Data Structure**: (CSV) `LOINC_NUM,DESCRIPTION`
+   - Loinc num: A unique identifier for a specific test or observation, typically in a 5-digit-then-a-dash format (e.g., 806-0).
+   - Description: The description pulled for the 'Component Core' Part for correlating LOINC codes/concept.

+~~**NOTE: we can easily change this to be a file with any delimiter instead of a `,`**~~

 ### SNOMED